Romsdalen

-Mannen is an unstable rock above the valley.
-Mannen is expected to someday slide into the valley floor and block the river.
-There could be devastating flood downstream, if the river suddenly breaks through the dam created by the rockslide.
+Mannen is an unstable rock formation above the valley.
+Mannen is expected to someday slide into the valley, blocking the river.
+This could result in devastating flooding downstream if the river suddenly breaks through the dam created by the rockslide.
 Around Remmem and Flatmark the valley is littered with huge rocks or boulders that have fallen from the high mountains surrounding the valley.

 Trolltindene and other summits on the western edge are protected as part of Reinheimen National Park.
 Alpine summits around Isterdalen and Trollstigen are partly within the national park, partly within Trollstigen protected landscape area.

 Geography

 The valley begins at the lake Lesjaskogsvatnet and it follows the Rauma River to the northwest to the town of Åndalsnes, where the river empties into the inner part of the great Romsdal Fjord.
 The Rauma Line and European Route E136 highway both run through the valley.
 The Romsdalsalpene mountains surround the river and the valley, including the mountains Store Trolltind, Store Venjetinden, Trollryggen, and Romsdalshornet.
 Romsdalen is joined by the Isterdalen valley with the Istra river located a few kilometers upstream from Åndalsnes and the two rivers create terraces of sand and gravel on a deeper layer of clay.

 Romsdal Museum (Romsdalsmuseet) based in the town of Molde is one of the largest and most extensive folk museums in Norway.
 The Romsdalen Folk Museum is an outdoor museum which aspects of life in the Romsdalen valley from the 14th to the 20th century.